-The creative talent and technical knowledge film and televison production students develop during their studies also equips them with many skills beneficial for working in other sectors
+The creative talent and technical knowledge you've developed during your film and television production degree will equip you with many skills beneficial for working in other sectors

 Jobs directly related to your degree include: